RidaNaz/TypeScript/01_datatypes/javascript/README.md

 ```

 # Non-primitive Types
 Non-primitive types are more complex types and are derived from the primitive types.
-The main non-primitive types in TypeScript are:
+The main non-primitive types in JavaScript are:
 * objects
 * arrays